 Space combat involves the players ship, plus any allied squadded ships, and occurs against enemy ships with their party members (known as a squadron).

 Mounted Weapons tracking stat (1-10) defines how effective a weapon is at tracking maneuverable enemies.
-The player Fighter Combat skill improves weapon tracking.
+The player Fighter/Capital Combat skill improves weapon tracking.

 Ships maneuverability (1-10) stat defines how effective a ship is at avoiding hits.
-The player Fighter Piloting stat improves or detracts from the ships maneuverability stat:
+The player Fighter Piloting (or Capital Piloting) skill improves or detracts from the ships maneuverability stat: